 Did you know that there are over 3,000 different species of centipedes on the planet today?
 Scientists even believe that there could be 5,000+ species still left to discover.
 These sneaky arthropods are known to live in hiding, often being found in cool places such as under rocks, inside logs, and even burrowed beneath the earth.
 Centipedes live on every continent worldwide except Antarctica.
 But just how big is the biggest centipede in the world?
+We’ll tell you in this article and give you our list of the top ten most enormous centipedes on the planet with number one being the biggest centipede on Earth!

 You might be surprised to learn that not all centipedes have a hundred legs.
 Many have as little as 15 pairs of legs and as many as 191 pairs, depending on the type of centipede.
 They also have the astounding ability to grow new legs as they get older with each molt and can even regenerate them when they are lost.